Toyota Crown Majesta: First generation (S140; 1991)

 The first-generation Crown Majesta was introduced in Japan as a 4-door hardtop sedan in October 1991.
 It had much of its resemblance to its smaller sibling, the Crown.
 It also bore a resemblance to the larger Celsior, which was a sedan that appeared earlier in 1989.
 At first, the Crown Majesta was a trim level variant of the Crown series, called the Crown Royal Saloon G. The Majesta was a more luxurious variant of the Crown and was slightly wider and heavier, necessitating two engine choices: the 3.0-litre 2JZ-GE six-cylinder, which produced 230 PS and the 4.0-litre 1UZ-FE V8, which produced 191 kW.
 The two engine choices gave Japanese buyers the option as to which annual road tax obligation they were willing to pay.
 Unlike the body-on-frame S140 hardtop, the Majesta was built using unibody construction, becoming the first model in the Crown family to adopt such a design.

-In 1992, four-wheel steering was offered in compliance with the four-wheel drive system, called 4WDi-Four.
+In 1992, four-wheel steering was offered combined with the four-wheel drive system, called 4WDi-Four.
 This boosted handling capabilities and gave increased traction.
 Advanced for this time, the Crown Majesta had an optional GPS navigation system, electronic instrument cluster, electric power steering, heated front and rear electric seats, a head-up display that projected key information on the inside windshield surface above the instrument cluster, and an i-Four comprehensive vehicle control system.

-A battery-electric version called the Crown Majesta EV was made as a lease vehicle in 1993.
+A battery-electric version called the Crown Majesta EV was made as a lease-only vehicle in 1993.